Aeliot-Tm/osticket-ai-auto-dept-transfer/README.md

 6. **Enable Debug Logging** - enable detailed logging

+### Departments with Manual Transfer Button

+Control which departments can see the manual transfer button in the "More" dropdown based on the staff member's department:

+- **Leave empty** (default) - button is visible for all staff members from any department, including newly created ones
+- **Select specific departments** - button will only appear for staff members whose department is in the selected list

+This setting only affects the manual button visibility.
+Automatic transfer works for all departments regardless of this setting.

 ### Department Transfer Rules

 Rules are configured through a user-friendly dynamic table interface: